pulumi/pulumi-self-hosted-installers/eks-hosted/README.md

 The following stacks do not manage stateful resources and so can be destroyed/re-created without losing data.
 Destroying/recreating these stacks will cause a service disruption but no permanent data loss:
 * 25-insights: If restarted, use the service UI "selfhosted" page to reindex the searchclsuter..
 See: [Re-index opensearch](https://www.pulumi.com/docs/pulumi-cloud/admin/self-hosted/components/search/#backfilling-data)
 * 90-pulumi-service

+## Migration to managed nodes notes
+Capturing steps for implementing the managed nodes approach This version is service disrupting to work on getting to an updated system
+* pulumi destroy the following stacks
+  * 90-
+  * 25-
+  * 10-
+* Go to AWS UI:
+  * Create a throw-away security group in the VPC being used (see 02-networking if you are not bringing your own)
+  * Go to RDS page and go to one of the instances:
+    * Remove the eks cluster nodegroup security group
+    * Add the security group just created
+    * Choose Apply IMMEDIATELY
+* pulumi destroy
+  * 05-
+* pulumi up
+  * 01-
+    * This shoud just output a the instance and server roles as objects (along with the old outputs of the names, etc)
+  * 05-
+* Update RDS security group
+  * Option 1
+    * Go to AWS console RDS page and go to one of the instances
+      * Modify to remove the throw-away security group
+      * Add the nodesecurity group just created as part of the 05-eks-cluster update
+      * Choose Apply IMMEDIATELY
+    * Delete the throw-away security group since it's no longer needed
+    * pulumi refresh
+      * 20-
+        * This is to update state to reflect the new security group
+  * Option 2
+    * Run `pulumi up` for 20-database.
+      * Confirm it is only upating the vpcSecurityGroupIds property and say yes.
+* pulumi up:
+  * 10-
+  * 25-
+  * 90-